 1. Enhance design quality: Improving the design quality of components and systems can significantly improve MTBF.
 This involves choosing suppliers that offer high-grade materials, incorporating strategic redundancies and emphasizing maintenance priorities in new designs.
 These efforts can both extend equipment’s operational life and reduce the likelihood and cost of failures.

 2. Implement rigorous testing: Rigorously testing equipment before deployment and after maintenance can address potential failures and give technicians new insights into other, potentially widespread issues.
-Stress, endurance and environmental testing confirm that equipment can withstand operational demands and help businesses establish clear guidelines on the optimal conditions for getting the most out of machinery.
+Stress, endurance, and environmental testing confirm that equipment can withstand operational demands and help businesses establish clear guidelines on the optimal conditions for getting the most out of machinery.

 3. Adopt preventive maintenance: Effective preventive maintenance requires regular inspections and the systematic replacement of worn parts before they fail.
 Maintenance workers typically schedule these repairs based on historical data and manufacturer recommendations.
 Regularly scheduled, temporary downtime can reduce the occurrence of unexpected breakdowns and increase overall efficiency.